janegilring/posts/jeffbrown/azure-automation-2/azure-automation-2.md

 # Azure Automation: Managing Runbook Authentication and Modules

 In my previous post, we took a look at [creating your first Azure Automation PowerShell runbook](https://cloudskills.io/blog/azure-automation-runbook).
 We set up the Azure Automation account, authored a PowerShell runbook, and incorporated parameters and variable assets.
-The next step is to understand how we can access and manage other Azure resources from our runbooks.
+The next step is to understand how we can access and manage Azure resources from our runbooks.

-In this guide, you will learn about how Azure Automation can authenticate and access Azure resources.
-We will also take a look at importing more modules to add cmdlets to our runbooks.
+In this guide, you will learn how Azure Automation can authenticate and access Azure resources.
+We will also take a look at importing PowerShell modules to add cmdlets to our runbooks.
 When you're finished, you'll have the skills to elevate your runbooks to the next level.

 ## Prerequisites